 Treasurer

-Danielle Reich is a Certified Fisheries Professional with 16+ years of experience in environmental consulting.
-She earned her B.S. degree in Biology & Society from Cornell University and her M.S. degree in Marine Fisheries from the University of Rhode Island, where her graduate education focused on fish population dynamics and stock assessment.
+Danielle Reich is a Certified Fisheries Professional with nearly 20 years of years of experience in environmental consulting.
+She earned her B.S. degree in Biology & Society from Cornell University and her M.S. degree in Marine Fisheries from the University of Rhode Island.
 As the owner of Shoal’s Edge Consulting, Danielle has supported a wide variety of complex projects in both marine and terrestrial environments.
-She specializes in oil spill risk/impact assessment, oil spill trajectory modeling, protected species issues, environmental permitting and impact assessment for energy infrastructure developments, and the construction of numerical models for environmental sensitivity assessment.
-Danielle has a strong interest in fisheries capacity building and sustainable development in the Global South, and has worked in the field in a variety of rural and remote international settings.
+She specializes in oil spill risk/impact assessment, protected species issues, environmental sensitivity modeling, and environmental impact assessment for offshore infrastructure development.
+Danielle is passionate about conservation, environmental restoration, and community-led sustainable development, and has worked in the field in a variety of rural and remote international settings.
+She is a past President of EcoWB and the current Fellow of the World Council of Fisheries Societies.

 Secretary